Last week in reading in my fourth and fifth grade class, we started to focus on the very important foundational skill of making inferences.

 6. Using Mentor Texts

-Using mentor texts, whether it is for informational text or for literature is always a beneficial thing to do.
-Modeling specific sections and showing our thinking out loud, really helps kids understand the whole process.
+Using mentor texts, whether informational or literary, is always beneficial.
+Modeling specific sections and showing our thinking out loud really helps kids understand the whole process.
 Want MORE mentor texts for inferences?
 Here’s another post you might enjoy: Mentor Texts for Teaching Inferences

 7. Partner and Independent Work